yegor256/blog/_drafts/_junit.md

   * **Reusability**.
 The classes we will have to create for test assertions will be reusable in other test methods and test cases.
-    Just like in the example above the `ArrayFromRandom` can be used somewhere else.
-Similar, Hamcrest matchers may and will constitute a library of reusable test components.
+    Just as, in the example above, the `ArrayFromRandom` could be used somewhere else.
+Similarly, Hamcrest matchers may and will constitute a library of reusable test components.

   * **Brevity**.
-Since it will be rather difficult to create a long test method with just a single `assert`, you and your fellow programers will inevitably write shorter and more readable code.
+Since it will be rather difficult to create a long test method when it only has a single `assert`, you and your fellow programers will inevitably write shorter and more readable code.

   * **Readability**.
 With a single `assert` it will always be obvious